2023 Most Popular Allied Health Professions Associate Degree Schools in Virginia

 On average, allied health graduates from Virginia Western Community College take out $16,943 in student loans while working on their Associate Degree.

-Central Virginia Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #6 on the list.
-Located in the small city of Lynchburg, Central Virginia Community College is a public school with a small student population.
+Central Virginia Community College ranked #6 on this year’s Most Popular Allied Health Professions Associate Degree Schools in Virginia list.
+Located in the city of Lynchburg, Central Virginia Community College is a public school with a small student population.

 Of the 35 students majoring in allied health at Central Virginia Community College, 49% are male and 51% are female.